openhab/website/blog/2025-07-21-openhab-5-0-release.md

 Bridges allow Z-Wave, ZigBee and other popular standards to interoperate with the Matter ecosystem by integrating a Matter server directly into existing hubs and controllers.
 The Philips Hue hub, for example, provides a Matter bridge, as does the Ikea Dirigera, translating Matter to ZigBee or other protocols (and yes, openHAB can use Matter to talk with those ecosystems).

-openHAB itself can now act as a Matter Bridge, exposing regular openHAB Items and Groups as Matter devices to third party clients like Alexa, Apple and Google, all while remaining local on the user's network.
+openHAB itself can now act as a Matter Bridge using a Matter development certificate (uncertified), exposing regular openHAB Items and Groups as Matter devices to third party clients like Alexa, Apple and Google, all while remaining local on the user's network.
 This allows fast, secure and cloud-free control of openHAB from all major voice assistants as well as other third party Matter clients.
 Exposing openHAB Items as Matter devices works similarly to how users currently tag Items for voice assistants like the [HomeKit add-on](/addons/integrations/homekit), or our [Alexa](/docs/ecosystem/alexa/) and [Google voice integrations](/docs/ecosystem/google-assistant/).
 Users can use the Main UI to map Items to Matter device types, or use our standard text-based configuration.
 Most standard Matter device types are supported, with more coming with every openHAB release.

-In the near future, Matter support will be coming to our mobile clients as well, allowing users to pair new Matter devices through a QR code without having to use a vendor-specific app.
 <div style="clear:both;"></div>

 ### Special Thanks